mchdiez/usegalaxy_playbook/README.md

         - listen        *:443 ssl default_server;

 2. For TUSD module installation, the package "ansible'core" had to be installed separately from ansible as a whole using pip (following these instructions: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 Not doing so led to legacy version issues with unpack module.

+3. Using 16 cores for slurm use.
+Check VM cores thorugh: nproc command.
+More info on CPUs: lscpu command.